 Thankfully this is pretty easy.

 Choose any of the most successful sites in your niche.
 For example, in the marketing niche, you might choose Search Engine Journal.
-Search for their domain using a tool like Linkody.
+Search for their domain using Linkody again.

 Export this list of referring domains.

 Now remove any sites with a domain rating less than your minimum threshold.
 I generally then remove any site with Authority 90+, because it’s hard to land guest posts on these sites.